-- - The merger consideration to be received by CCA shareholders and Prison Realty shareholders is fixed and will not change despite any fluctuation in the stock price of shares of CCA or Prison Realty prior to the merger. - - As a result of the merger, Prison Realty shareholders will incur dilution in their ownership interest in New Prison Realty. - - Several current employees, shareholders and affiliates of both CCA and Prison Realty have interests in the merger different from the interests of CCA shareholders or Prison Realty shareholders. - - Conflicts of interest will exist following the merger. - - New Prison Realty will rely on Operating Company as the primary lessee of New Prison Realty's facilities. - - There are risks related to New Prison Realty's qualification as a REIT. - - There are risks inherent in the ownership of real estate and the corrections and detention industry. - - As a REIT, New Prison Realty will have no control over the day-to-day operations of facilities it owns.
+- - The merger consideration to be received by CCA shareholders and Prison Realty shareholders is fixed and will not change despite any fluctuation in the stock price of shares of CCA or Prison Realty prior to the merger. - - As a result of the merger, Prison Realty shareholders will incur dilution in their ownership interest in New Prison Realty. - The interests of several current employees, shareholders, and affiliates of both CCA and Prison Realty in the merger. - - Conflicts of interest following the merger. - - New Prison Realty's reliance on Operating Company as the primary lessee of New Prison Realty's facilities. - - Risks related to New Prison Realty's qualification as a REIT. - - Risks inherent in the ownership of real estate and the corrections and detention industry. - - The fact that as a REIT, New Prison Realty will have no control over the day-to-day operations of facilities it owns.